jordanul/MS-Project-1/README.md

 ### Frameworks, Libraries and Programmes

-* Bootstrap - At the time of writing this readme I was using the latest version of bootstrap which was v4.2.1
+* Bootstrap - In accordance with the tutorial I was used to this project was created using Bootstrap v4.2.1
-* Fontawesome.com: Was used for Icons across the site.
+* Fontawesome.com: Provided any icons used across the site.

 ### Future Ideas